cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 especially if large amounts of satoshis are at stake.
 -->

 Transaction malleability also affects payment tracking.
-Dash Core's RPC interface lets you track transactions by their txid---but if that txid changes because the transaction was modified, it may appear that the transaction has disappeared from the network.
+Lifetioncoin Core's RPC interface lets you track transactions by their txid---but if that txid changes because the transaction was modified, it may appear that the transaction has disappeared from the network.